rajch/LBCC-book/chapter7.md

 <line>               ::= <command>|<typefirstdeclaration>|<assignmentstatement>
 ```

+Lastly, a line can also be inside a comment block, in which case it can be anything.

 So here's what `ParseLine` will do.
 We will scan a name.
 If the name is a valid command, we will invoke `ParseCommand`.
+If we are in a comment block, we will silently ignore the rest of the line.
 If it is a valid type name, we will invoke `ParseTypeFirstDeclaration`.
 In all other cases, we will invoke `ParseAssignmentStatement`.

 Make the change in **Parser.vb**.